PelionIoT/connected-lights-cloud/docs/7_updates.md

 When the download completes, the firmware is verified.
 If everything is OK, the firmware update is applied.
 Your device is now running the latest version of the application.

-You can also verify that the firmware update was successful via the "Events Log" tab on the device page in the Device Management portal.
+You can also verify the firmware update was successful through the **Events Log** tab on the device page in the Device Management portal.

 <span class="images">![The device's events log page](assets/7_lights1.png)<span>The Events Log page for the device, showing that the firmware update was successful and the "device reached desired state".</span></span>